moclei/react-neumorphic-slider/README.md

 ## Usage options

-See the included [example](https://github.com/moclei/react-neumorphic-slider/tree/main/packages/example) project for usage options.
+See the included [Documentation](https://moclei.github.io/react-neumorphic-slider/) for usage options and api info.